like2000/PyHEADTAIL/README.md

   - Reorganisation of the slices module
   	- The different coordinates type is redone, now all the calculations are done in theta and the results converted to z or tau
   	  - We should be careful for the sorting in z, as head and tail are reversed (sorting should be inversed)
-  	- Constant_space_histogram is not faster than constant_space (weird correlation, does not give the same result whether you use intensity effects or not... needs further benchmarking...)
+  	- Constant_space_histogram is not faster than constant_space (weird correlation, does not give the same result whether you use intensity effects or not... needs proper profiling...)
   	- Constant_space is now the reference (and is constant frame also)
   	- Constant_charge is working, but the losses are not taken into account (the frame can diverge...)
   	- Gaussian fit inside the slice module (and the track method updates the bunch length in Beams class)
   - Reorganisation of the longitudinal_impedance module
+  	- All calculations are now done in tau
     - The impedance coming from and impedance table is assumed to be 0 for higher frequencies
     - The wake_calc in InputTable assumes that the wake begins at t=0
     - The precalculation is always done in InducedVoltageTime unless you use constant_charge slicing
    	  - The input parameters have been changed and the constructor reorganized accordingly
+   	- The number of sampling points for the fft is now a power of 2

 - Normal (small changes that are not transparent, the example main files should be adapted accordingly):
   - PEP8 corrections: